TiarkRompf/cs502/index.md

 >
 > Office hours are held on Thursday, 1-2pm on [Zoom](https://purdue-edu.zoom.us/j/92375299996?pwd=NivqHxbAoL0AxbAHlwJqQSidXWRbcP.1){:target="_blank"}.
 >
+> Update: Office hour on Oct 24th will be skipped.
+>
 > Midterm is going to be held during the class on Oct 2nd.
 >
 > Final: Tue 12/10, 2024, 1:00p - 3:00p, LWSN B151